 Prize-fighting is not a track meet but being able to move well and avoid punches is an asset nonetheless.
 Great footwork allows a boxer to avoid punches while easily returning to a position to return punches of their own.
 However, too much of anything (even good footwork) can work against you.
 If you want to know what I mean, just re-visit Oscar De La Hoya’s mega-fight loss to Felix “Tito” Trinidad, in which he literally “ran away from victory” in the final rounds.
 We must not forget that fight fans and judges alike did not come to see an episode of Dancing with the Stars – so keep an eye on whether a fighter moves too much for their own good before predicting a winner!

 Speed kills, speed kills, speed kills.
 This factor is the most important when predicting the outcome of a fight.
 Why?
 Simply put, the faster fighter can hit their opponent more times than their opponent can hit them.
 Hand speed also has the additional benefit of generating punching power, even for a boxer who is physically weaker than their opponent.
-From Sugar Ray Robinson and Muhammad Ali to Roy Jones and "Pretty Boy" Floyd Mayweather, hand speed is the key to the ultimate in ring achievement.
+From Sugar Ray Robinson and Muhammad Ali to Roy Jones and “Pretty Boy” Floyd Mayweather, hand speed is often the ultimate key to ring success.

 So there you have it, my seven key factors to success in predicting boxing results.
 If you follow these basic rules, you should be able to make boxing predictions with confidence.
 And always remember, speed kills.